First things first: why do we trail run?

 What does that mean?
 Simple:

-it’s a profile of the up-and-down climbs and descents of the race.
+What’s an elevation profile?
+Most simply put, it’s a profile of the up-and-down climbs and descents of the race.
 So basically, you can have races with lots of small climbs…or, races with one big, even huge climb…or, an elevation profile that’s totally flat.
 So, of course you can’t prepare yourself for a race with 10,000 feet of elevation gain packed all into one giant climb in the same way you would for a race with the same elevation gain spread out throughout the whole 50k (like, 10 climbs of 1,000 feet each.)
 They’re all great adventures; whichever race you choose, you’ll have a blast running.

-The key to preparing yourself for race’s terrain is to train in similar conditions and to train for the race’s elevation profile: if you’ve picked a race that’s close to home, this part will be easy.
+The key to preparing yourself for your race’s terrain is to train in similar conditions and to train for the race’s elevation profile: if you’ve picked a race that’s close to home, this part will be easy.

-So, for example, let’s say that you’ve chosen a race with one huge climb of 10,000 meters.
+So, for example, let’s say that you’ve chosen a race with one huge climb of 10,000 feet.
 To train correctly for the race’s big climb, you’ll have to train so that by the time the race arrives, you’ve started with smaller climbs and worked your way up to being able to go uphill for all 10,000 feet without having problems.

 Finally, what if the 50k is mostly flat?
 Well, in this case, cadence will be the key.
 Your goal will be to keep a consistent pace throughout, and ideally to finish stronger than you started.
 Yeah, sounds a little backwards, right?
 Is that possible, to be running faster and stronger at the end of the race?
 It’s possible, and it’s called “negative splits.”
 The idea with negative splits is to improve your speed throughout the race; for this, training, pacing and a strong mind are key.
 But don’t worry.
 You can absolutely do it if you put in the work.